 Tip #2: Instant Pot Black Beans Cooking Time

-The cooking time will vary with your elevation and the age of the dried beans.
+The cooking time will vary with the age of your dried beans, if you pre-soak the beans and the altitude where you live.

-- If you’re not sure of the age of your dried beans, I recommend 30 minutes when cooking at sea level, if you like a firmer texture.
+- If you’re not sure of the age of your dried beans, I recommend 30 minutes when cooking at sea level for a firmer texture.
 Finish with a 15-minutes natural release.

 - For a softer cooked bean, add an additional 5 minutes to the cook time, with a 15-minute natural release.